yanckkohler/smartmirror/README.md

-**SmartMirror** is an open source modular smart mirror platform.
-With a growing list of installable modules, the **SmartMirror** allows you to convert your hallway or bathroom mirror into your personal assistant. **SmartMirror** is built by the creator of [the original MagicMirror](https://michaelteeuw.nl/tagged/magicmirror).
+**SmartMirror** is a modular open source platform for smart mirrors. **SmartMirror** allows you to turn your hallway or bathroom mirror into your personal assistant.

-SmartMirror focuses on a modular plugin system and uses [Electron](https://www.electronjs.org/) as an application wrapper.
-So no more web server or browser installs necessary!
+SmartMirror relies on a modular plugin system and uses [Electron](https://www.electronjs.org/) as an application wrapper.
+This means that no further web server or browser installations are necessary!

-## Documentation
+## Documentation & instructions

-For the full documentation including **[installation instructions](https://docs.magicmirror.builders/getting-started/installation.html)**, please visit our dedicated documentation website: [https://docs.magicmirror.builders](https://docs.magicmirror.builders).
+For the complete documentation including an application guide, please refer to the PDF in the repository.

-## Contributing Guidelines
+## Contributions

-Contributions of all kinds are welcome, not only in the form of code but also with regards to
+Contributions of all kinds are welcome, not only in the form of code, but also in the form of

 - bug reports
 - documentation
 - translations

-To contact us, please send an email to yanick.kohler@bbzsogr.ch
+To contact us, please send an email to yanick.kohler@bbzsogr.com